luis-gnz11/nanogpt-haiku/README.md

 - https://github.com/karpathy/ng-video-lecture
 - https://www.youtube.com/watch?v=kCc8FmEb1nY&t=6035s

-Haiku uses Jax as the underlying library, the new functional-style autograd library from Google, which is based on XLA, a new Coogle JIT compiler.
+Haiku uses Jax as the underlying library, the new functional-style autograd library from Google, which is based on XLA, a new Google JIT compiler.

 Unlike PyTorch, with Jax, the function implementing the model is a pure so you can have explicit control over the model's state by passing and returning the parameters and other state variables to the function that implements the model.